 - Korat is Thailand’s 2nd largest city with a population of only 166,000.
 In comparison, the (official) population of the capital Bangkok is 8.3 million!

 - Korat is the former border town of the Kingdom of Siam and Laos.
 It’s interesting to see how the people look like a mix of Thai and Lao (or more precisely Isaan) people.

-- It was in 1890 that Siam’s first railway conncected Bangkok with Nakhon Ratchasima.
+- It was in 1890 that Siam’s first railway connected Bangkok with Nakhon Ratchasima.

-The safe one night market is probably the cultural highlight in Korat, strolling around the night market at the southern end of the city.
-It’s huge and they sell anything from satellite receivers to t-shirts that they print the sentence of your choice on them (depending on size only 90-130 baht).
+Strolling around the night market is one of the cultural highlights in Korat.
+It’s huge and they sell anything from satellite receivers to t-shirts that they print the sentence of your choice on them (depending on size only 90-130 Baht).
 There is also a huge food court and several other small and neat places where you can have dinner, enjoy a cool Leo beer and watch the scene.

-Given that Korat is Thailand’s second biggest city I was surprised how empty and quiet its streets were at any time of the day.
-So it was worth to just take a walk around the center of town and enjoy the relaxed atmosphere all over the place.
-I discovered the neat railway station and a few temples like the one you can see on the picture.
+Given that Korat is Thailand’s second biggest city I was surprised how empty and quiet its streets were at most times.
+So it was fun to just take a walk around the center of town and enjoy the relaxed atmosphere all over the place.
+I discovered the waterway around the former city gates (now the old town) that make you instantly think of Chiang Mai.